Language: EN

 In this way, the same function can be used in different contexts and with different types of data.

 With function overloading, we can define two or more functions with the same name, as long as they have different types of parameters.
-This means they can be

 • Different number of functions

-• Different type of parameters
+• Different types of parameters

 Examples of function overloading

-The following are examples of function overloading in different programming languages:
+Below are examples of function overloading in different programming languages:

 public int Add(int x, int y)